-Parents/guardians may authorize the Medina County Career Center to administer a non-prescribed medication, using the form that is available from the school nurse in the clinic.
-Medication is to be supplied by the student.
+Parents/guardians may authorize the Medina County Career Center to administer a non-prescribed medication.
+Parents must give written permission to administer medication using either the hard copy form (available in the clinic or online for download), or via Final Forms.
+Students are strongly encouraged to supply their own medication to the clinic.
 These over-the-counter medications must be in their original container and will be kept locked in the medication cabinet in the Clinic.